 This function will try to verify the given certificate and return its status.
+Note that a verification error does not imply a negative return status.
+In that case the verify status is set.

 Returns: On success, GNUTLS\E\SUCCESS (0) is returned, otherwise a negative error value.